I warn you, if you bore me, I shall take my revenge.

 It is of course possible to loosen the blade by tapping flat on the flat tail end of the block, but there is a risk of striking the bottom edge and deforming or even chipping the sole.
 Best avoided altogether.

-The physics work best when the mallet impacts are applied in a direction more or less parallel with the blade’s long axis.
+The physics work best when the mallet impacts are applied in a vector more or less parallel with the blade’s long axis.

-The chipbreaker (uragane) must be removed before the blade, but you need to be careful to prevent two unfortunate things from occurring during this process.
-The first thing to avoid is the chipbreaker jumping out of the block uncontrolled providing Murphy the opportunity for gleeful mischief.
+The chipbreaker (uragane) must be removed before the blade, but pay heed to prevent two unfortunate accidents that frequently occur during this process.
+The first accident is the chipbreaker jumping out of the block in an uncontrolled manner providing Murphy many yucks!

-The second thing to avoid is the blade backing out of the body further/faster than the chipbreaker causing the chipbreaker to ride over the blade’s extreme cutting edge dulling it.
+The second accident is the blade backing out of the body further/faster than the chipbreaker causing the chipbreaker to ride over the blade’s cutting edge dulling it and causing Murphy to squirt into his pants.
 This point is one newbies often overlook until they wonder why the pretty cutting edge they just sharpened is dinged even before they begin cutting.

-How does one keep blade and chipbreaker under control?
-Your humble servant recommends pressing a forefinger onto the chipbreaker as shown the photo below and applying pressure upwards when removing it to encourage the chipbreaker to shift upwards in a controlled manner.
+How best to keep blade and chipbreaker under control?
+Your humble servant recommends pressing a forefinger onto the chipbreaker as shown the photo below and applying pressure upwards when removing it to encourage the chipbreaker to shift upwards ahead of the blade and in a controlled manner.
 Do the same on the face of the blade when its turn comes.

 Once the chipbreaker is loose, remove it and go back to tapping the body to loosen the blade further.
 Continue to apply light pressure to the blade’s face to better monitor the blade’s movement, and to prevent it from jumping out of the body.